ObolNetwork/charon/docs/dkg.md

 A distributed key generation ceremony involves `Operators` and their `Charon clients`.

 - An `Operator` is identified by their Ethereum address.
 They will sign with this address's private key to authenticate their charon client ahead of the ceremony.
-The signature will be of; a hash of the charon clients ENR public key, the `manifest_configuration_hash`, and an incrementing `nonce`, allowing for a direct linkage between a user, their charon client, and the cluster this client is intended to service, while retaining the ability to update the charon client by incrementing the nonce value and re-signing like the standard ENR spec.
+The signature will be of; a hash of the charon clients ENR public key, the `cluster_definition_hash`, and an incrementing `nonce`, allowing for a direct linkage between a user, their charon client, and the cluster this client is intended to service, while retaining the ability to update the charon client by incrementing the nonce value and re-signing like the standard ENR spec.

 - A `Charon client` is also identified by a public/private key pair, in this instance, the public key is represented as an [Ethereum Node Record](https://eips.ethereum.org/EIPS/eip-778) (ENR).
 This is a standard identity format for both EL and CL clients.
 These ENRs are used by each charon node to identify its cluster peers over the internet, and to communicate with one another in an [end to end encrypted manner](https://github.com/libp2p/go-libp2p-noise).
 These keys need to be created by each operator before they can participate in a cluster creation.